SAP-archive/teched2020-DEV268/exercises/ex3/README.md

 6. Service Consumption Model

    The Web Service does only have one service operation `get_price`.

-Use the **Copy to clipboard** button to copy the code sample for this service operation to the clipboard.
-We will use it in the following step.
+   > **Please note**
+   > The wizard provides code samples for each service operation.
+The code can be copied using the the *Copy to clipboard* button.
+   > We will not do this since in this exercise since we have provided a detailed code sample (see below) which is however based on the code snippet mentioned above.

    ![Web Service Consumption Proxy](images/2050.png)